02 Git Basics

 If you happen to have accidentally edited files inside

-to see which ones are modified) to a safe directory and then reset with the commandcd ~/PHY494-resources # Next command only if you ran into a merge conflict # during a 'git pull' git merge --abort # undo ALL of YOUR changes git reset --hard HEAD
+~/PHY494-resourcesyou might run into merge conflicts when you rungit pullthe next time.
+If that happens, copy all files that you edited (usegit statusto see which ones are modified) to a safe directory and then reset with the commandcd ~/PHY494-resources # Next command only if you ran into a merge conflict # during a 'git pull' git merge --abort # undo ALL of YOUR changes git reset --hard HEADWARNING: This will undo all your changes but will allow you to just run the next

-command again without problems. ↩
+git pullcommand again without problems. ↩